Skip to main content

 UK pensions and the Autumn 2024 Budget

-On 30 October 2024, Rachel Reeves will deliver the first Budget of this Parliament and the first from a Labour Government for more than 14 years.
+On 30 October 2024, Rachel Reeves delivered this Parliament's first Budget and the first from a Labour Government in more than 14 years.

 Retirement